Manage nodes

 -

-In the Cluster menu, select the cluster to create a node pool.
+In the Cluster menu, select the cluster in which to create the node pool.

 -

-On the cluster details page, click the Node pool tab, then click the [Create node pool] button.
+On the cluster's detail page, go to the Node pool tab and click the [Create node pool] button.

 -